Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 In retail chains, regional managers have to travel across stores for upper management to gain insight into daily operations.
 There is minimal communication between branches, and retail associates are rarely equipped with the proper tools.

-Amplified by the pandemic, this disconnect has grown larger and has led to many organizations seeking out a way to improve retail communication across its employees.
+Amplified by the pandemic, this disconnect has only grown larger.
+Many organizations are now seeking out a way to improve retail communication across employees.

 Retail workers are an underserved majority

-In most industries, despite being the vast majority of employees, and often the ones interacting with customers, frontline workers are neglected — especially when it comes to decisions about workplace tools.
+In most industries, despite their numbers and proximity to customers, companies neglect frontline workers.
+This is especially true when it comes to decisions about workplace tools.

-This remains especially true in the retail industry, where floor employees are severely disconnected from upper management and often rely on ‘passed along’ messages as their primary source of communication.
+In retail, floor employees are severely disconnected from upper management.
+They often rely on ‘passed along’ messages as their primary source of communication.

 Your frontline retail employees work without email, computers, desks, and other tools that are typically available to desk workers.
-With employees spread out across the store, it can be a nightmare to effectively communicate in a retail store environment.
+With employees spread out across the store, it can be a nightmare to keep everyone in the loop, especially if you haven’t established a clear retail communication strategy.

 Desk employees are easier to reach, for obvious reasons: they do most of their work from one location.
-It’s not hard to justify providing your desk employees with a computer—and possibly a mobile device—because these devices are fundamental to their jobs.
+You provide desk employees with a computer—and possibly a mobile device—because these devices are fundamental to their jobs.

-Frontline retail workers, on the other hand, have a whole other set of communication barriers.
+Frontline workers, on the other hand, have a whole other set of retail-specific communication problems and barriers.
 Their job requires mobility in a rapidly changing environment, and it’s not always possible to be reachable at any moment.

-The people in charge of communication technology decisions at retail organizations often don’t see the need for deeper capabilities with regards to communicating with their frontline teams, so they ultimately don’t invest in providing them.
+The people in charge of communication technology decisions often don’t see the need for deeper frontline communication capabilities.
+As a result, they don’t invest in providing them.

 The end result is that your frontline retail employees are neglected, and the business suffers.